STUDENT SERVICES

 Greek Life

 Social fraternities and sororities are an established tradition at the University of Georgia, dating back more than 150 years.
-There are currently 58 national Greek-letter men’s and women’s groups.
-The self-governing, self-supporting bodies of the fraternities and sororities are the Interfraternity Council, the Multicultural Greek Council, the National Pan-Hellenic Council, and Panhellenic Council.
+The self-governing, self-supporting bodies of the fraternities and sororities are the Interfraternity Council (IFC), the Multicultural Greek Council (MGC), the National Pan-Hellenic Council (NPHC), and Panhellenic Council.
 These groups coordinate events, provide educational programs, establish community-wide regulations, and implement policies for their member organizations.

-The mission of the Greek Life Office (GLO) is to provide educational initiatives designed to challenge, support, and recognize individuals and groups associated with Greek organizations through leadership training, academic support, service learning and philanthropy, and diversified programming.
-For more information, contact the Greek Life Office, 216 Memorial Hall, (706) 542-4612.
+The mission of the Greek Life Office (GLO) is to provide the fraternities and sororities with educational programs and services that create, promote, and foster a learning community.
+For more information, contact the Greek Life Office, 153 Tate Student Center, (706) 542-4612.

 The following organizations are supported by the Greek Life Office: